-C30.3 It also is clearly understood that faculty rRenewal, development and improvement are of critically importantee to the university in its pursuit of excellence.
-Each department unit should develop means of providing feedback to the individual employee so that he or she can maintain high levels of performance.
+C30.3 It also is clearly understood that faculty rRenewal, development and improvement are ef-critically importantee to the university in its pursuit of excellence.
+Each department-unit should develop means of providing feedback to the individual employee so that he/-or-she can maintain high levels of performance.
 In addition, unclassified employees Faculty members also have a personal responsibility to maintain or improve performance and are encouraged to participate in professional development activities.
 Those individuals with supervisory authority.
-The department or unit head, in consultation with the dean of the college and the provost shall guide and assist those they supervise individual with such improvement activities.
-Often an agency external to the department unit can contribute to this process.
-For example, the Teaching and Learning Center for the Advancement of Teaching and Learning -provides independent and confidential help to strengthen teaching, and the Office of Research and Sponsored Programs assists with efforts to design projects and secure extramural funding.
+The department or unit head, in consultation with the dean of the college and the provest shall guide and assist those they supervise individual with such improvement activities.
+Often an agency external to the department-unit can contribute to this process.
+For example, the Teaching and Learning Center-for the Advancement of Teaching and Learning -provides independent and confidential help to strengthen teaching, and the Office of Research and Sponsored Programs assists with efforts to design projects and secure extramural funding.

-C30.47 Evaluation procedures of close relatives.
-It is university policy that no one shall participate in any way in the evaluation of a close relative.
-(See PPM Chapter 4095.)
+C30.4?
+Evaluation procedures of close relatives.
+It is university policy that no one shall participate in any way in the evaluation of a close relative(See PPM Chapter 4095_for definitions of close relative.)
 When such situations occur, those who would be responsible for the evaluation of a close relative must, in consultation with the administrator to whom they report, establish an evaluation procedure that will avoid this conflict of interest.
 (See PPM Chapter 4095.)

-C31.1 Departmental/unit ceriteria, standards, and guidelines.
+C31.1 Departmental/unit cGriteria, standards, and guidelines.
 It is not possible at the university or college levels to establish detailed criteria and standards for annual merit salary adjustments, reappointment, promotion, and tenure.
 The responsibility for developing and revising an annual evaluation system for faculty and unclassified professionals staff-rests primarily with the department's/unit's faculty and professional staffunclassified professionals in consultation with the department's/unit's administrative head/chair, dean, vice-president, provost or president, as appropriate, depending upon the department's/unit's reporting structure.
-The evaluation system that is developed should be consistent with the university's goals as well as those of the unit.
-Each administrative unit will develop a
+The evaluation system that is developed should be consistent with the